kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 ## Over to you

-As a founder, it is your role to evaluate an idea and the relevant hypotheses before wasting resources on building it or even researching it.
+As a founder, it is your role to evaluate an idea and the relevant hypotheses before wasting resources on building it, or even just researching it.

 Assume -> Validate -> Build -> Feedback.
 Repeat.